fdm-monster/fdm-monster-docs/docs/0_installing/windows_service.md

 The following steps will install:

-- NodeJS 18 or higher
+- Node.js 18 or higher
 - MongoDB 4.4 or higher
 - git
 - yarn (npm package)